Economy of West Virginia: Coal

-As of 2017, the coal industry accounted for 2% of state employment.

 Coal is one of the state's primary natural resources, first discovered in the state in 1742.
 The industry employs 30,000 West Virginians directly, resulting in $2 billion in wages and a $3.5 billion economic impact.

-West Virginia coal exports declined 40% in 2013, representing a decrease of $2.9 billion in export sales.

 West Virginia is the largest coal producer east of the Mississippi River, and accounts for 10% of the nation's production.
-It leads the nation in coal production from underground mines, and has the nation's second largest reserves behind Wyoming.
+It leads the nation in coal production from underground mines, and has the nation's second-largest reserves behind Wyoming.

-West Virginia has an annual 13 million barrel coal-to-liquid fuel production capacity.

-It has an extensive network of railroads, and much of the coal is transported by rail.
-The railways were once one of the largest customers for coal to drive the steam locomotives, but these have been replaced by diesel locomotives.
+Much of the mined coal is transported on the state's extensive network of railroads.
+The railways were once one of the largest customers for coal to fuel steam locomotives, but these have been replaced by diesel locomotives.
 Coal is rarely used now for home heating.
 Most coal today is used by power plants to produce electricity, both in West Virginia, and in other eastern states.

+West Virginia coal exports declined 40% in 2013, representing a decrease of $2.9 billion in export sales.
+As of 2017, the coal industry accounted for 2% of state employment.

+West Virginia has an annual 13 million barrel coal-to-liquid fuel production capacity.

 Alternative energy

-The Mountaineer Wind Energy Center was the first wind farm built in the state in 2002.
+The Mountaineer Wind Energy Center was the first wind farm built in West Virginia, in 2002.

 The state has a growing renewable energy portfolio, anchored by chemical and biodiesel manufacturer AC & S, based in Nitro.
-The National Research Center for Alternative Fuels, Engines and Emissions is located in Morgantown.
+The National Research Center for Alternative Fuels, Engines, and Emissions is located in Morgantown.

-Mountaineer Wind Energy Center located in Preston County and Tucker County was the first wind farm built in the state in 2002.
+Mountaineer Wind Energy Center, located in Preston County and Tucker County and built in 2002, was the first wind farm in the state.
 The Beech Ridge Wind Farm is a $300 million, 119 turbine project currently under construction in Greenbrier County.
 The Mount Storm Wind Farm is located in Grant County and operates 132 turbines.

 West Virginia is home to several hydroelectric facilities, including Honeywood Dam on the Potomac River, Cheat Lake Dam in Monongalia County, and Summersville Dam on the Gauley River.

 Google has invested in research exploration of the state's geothermal reserves.